open-contracting/standard/docs/guidance/model/pre-qualification.md

 ## Example: Pre-qualification

-The Bank of England issues a [restricted procedure contract notice](https://ted.europa.eu/udl?uri=TED:NOTICE:90873-2019:TEXT:EN:HTML) to invite potential suppliers to pre-qualify to bid for a tender to provide facilities management services at its site in Roehampton.
+The Bank of England issues a [restricted procedure contract notice](https://ted.europa.eu/udl?uri=TED:NOTICE:90873-2019:TEXT:EN:HTML) to invite suppliers to pre-qualify for a tender to provide facilities management services.

-Since this contract notice represents the initiation of the contracting process, it is modelled using the `tender` section in OCDS:
+The notice represents the initiation of the contracting process, so it is modelled using the `tender` section in OCDS:

 ```eval_rst
 .. jsoninclude:: ../../examples/pre-qualification/pre-qualification-package.json